onedata/op-worker/doc/design/files_monitoring/implementation_notes.md

 - Buffer size tuning required
 - Need to measure if this optimization is actually needed

-**Decision**: Implement only if metrics show frequent catching monitor starts for small gaps (< 100 events).
+**Decision**: Implement only if metrics show frequent replay monitor starts for small gaps (< 100 events).

 ### Adaptive heartbeat threshold